CrowdStrike/foundry-fn-python/README.md

    At a minimum, the `handler` must have a `method` and a `path`.
    The `method` must be one of `DELETE`, `GET`, `PATCH`, `POST`, and `PUT`.
    The `path` corresponds to the `url` field in the request.
-   The SDK will provide a `logging.Logger` instance and any loaded configuration.
+   The SDK will provide any loaded configuration as an argument.
-3. Methods decorated with `@handler` must take arguments in the order of `Request`, `logging.Logger`, and `dict|None` (i.e. the request, the logger, and either the configuration or nothing; see example above), and must return a `Response`.
+3. Methods decorated with `@handler` must take arguments in the order of `Request` and `dict|None` (i.e. the request and either the configuration or nothing; see example above), and must return a `Response`.
 4. `request`: Request payload and metadata.
 At the time of this writing, the `Request` object consists of:
     1. `body`: The request payload as given in the Function Gateway `body` payload field.
 Will be deserialized as